jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 This is an improvement over raw-pointer members.

 We now have a correct compiler-generated destructor, move-constructor and move-assignment operator.

-`std::unique_ptr` is non-copyable though so the compiler won't generate a copy constructor or assignement operator for us.
+`std::unique_ptr` is non-copyable, so the compiler won't generate a copy constructor or assignement operator for us.

 `std::unique_ptr` does not propagate `const` so we'll have to check our implementations of const-qualified member functions ourselves.